ryxhna/ryxhna/README.md

 ### Hi there 👋

+I'm Ghina, a third year as a student at Gunadarma University.
+Currently active as a Bangkit Academy Student 2024 with focused on Cloud Computing path.
+I also become a Core Team (non-tech) at Google Developer Student in my uni.
+I actually newbie but I'm totaly welcome if you want reach out to me!
+Let's be friend 🌿

 <!--
 **ryxhna/ryxhna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.